daveism/ncgis-talk-2017-resources/github.md

 # No I.T. needed.
 (Dude where's my server)

-A step by step guide to creating your very own [ArcGIS Online](https://www.arcgis.com) map viewer hosted on GitHub.
+A step-by-step guide to creating your very own [ArcGIS Online](https://www.arcgis.com) map viewer hosted on GitHub.
 This can be done in under 15 minutes at very low cost :moneybag: aka $0.
 In fact I can demo the process in under 10! :thumbsup: :100: :punch:

 ## Scenario
 You have the need to create a customized map viewer using [ArcGIS Online](https://www.arcgis.com).